matthewfranglen/jvm-presentation/NOTES.markdown

  * Method invocation and return (e.g. invokespecial, areturn)

 There are also a few instructions for a number of more specialized tasks such as exception throwing, synchronization, etc.

+There are different operations for the different primitive types.
+E.G. int / long / float etc.